• Home

 The largest island in the Galapagos Archipelago, Isabela is also the only one intersected by the equator.

-When we finally arrived at the dock in Isabela, we were happy to see someone from the hotel waiting for us with Shannon’s name on a sign (she’d booked the room on this island).
-Our hotel on Isabela wasn’t really a hotel but just a simple family run beach house called the Cormorant Beach House.
+When we finally arrive at the dock in Isabela, we are happy to see someone from the hotel waiting for us.
+Our hotel on Isabela isn’t really a hotel but just a simple family-run beach house called the Cormorant Beach House.

-It was a short ride into town and we were pleasantly surprised when we arrived at our room.
+It’s a short ride into town and we’re pleasantly surprised when we arrive at our room.

 Cormorant Beach House Isabela Galapagos